camassia-io/spring-boot-test-dbunit/README.md

 Note that due to how DbUnits replacement dataset works, you have to reference overrides by the value, not the column name.
 As a result, it's good practice to use brackets, or some other kind of indicator to make it obvious what columns should be overridden, the example above uses square brackets for this purpose.

 You can also set up Global Defaults so that you do not have to specify a value for each column of each table.
-See [Customization](https://github.com/camassia-io/spring-boot-test-dbunit#customization) for more info.
+See [Setting Global Defaults](https://github.com/camassia-io/spring-boot-test-dbunit#global-defaults-for-each-table) for more info.

 ###### Useful Examples